keepwhatworks

 The 10x Mandate

-Often, you don't realize how bad something is until a truly good alternative appears, suddenly revealing the old way as intolerable.
+Often, you don't realize how bad something is until a truly good alternative appears.
+Suddenly the old way looks intolerable.
 However, human nature resists change.
-Due to switching costs, loss aversion, and status quo bias, getting people to move is incredibly difficult — unless the new thing is at least 10 times better.
+Due to switching costs, loss aversion, and status quo bias, getting people to move is incredibly difficult.
+It takes a new thing at least 10 times better.
 When a solution is 10x better, it's surprising how fast demand can shift, like water turning to ice.

 The ingredients to create such a solution often already exist.
 The innovation lies in unbundling a currently unscalable system and optimizing it to hit a specific price point with healthy margins.
 As Jim Barksdale said,